Ravidassia: Ravidassia in the UK census

-Contrary to Britain’s Office for National Statistics, the Indian government and its census department have not accepted the Ravidassias community as a religion.
-During the 2011 census, the Ravidassia community was counted alongside other synonymous such as Ramdasia Sikh and Jatav under the title of chamar caste.
+Unlike the UK Office for National Statistics, the Indian government and its census department have not accepted the Ravidassias community as a religion.
+During the 2011 census, the Ravidassia community was counted alongside other groups such as Ramdasia Sikh and Jatav under the title of Chamar caste.

+Mauritian Ravidassias

+In Mauritius, for Ravidassias, a different terminology is in use called Ravived.
+During the initial stage of migration in Mauritius, significant numbers of Chamar people joined the Arya Samaj in the hope that it would help them to be free from the curse of casteism, as it was claimed by the leaders of the Arya Samaj.
+But later, Upper Caste Arya Samajis started building separate halls for themselves and Chamars for prayer within the same shrine to avoid Arya Samaj being labelled as a Chamar religion, which led to the establishment of Arya Ravived Pracharini Sabha in 1935.

 Customs

 The Ravidassia employ the greeting "ਜੈ ਗੁਰੂਦੇਵ" (Jai Gurdev, जय गुरुदेव), meaning “hail the god-like teacher”, the motto of the religion.

 Symbols

-The Ravidassia religious symbol is known as the Harr Nishaan ("sign of God").
+The Ravidassia religious symbol is the Khanda, Harr Nishaan and Ik Onkar.
 The Gurmukhi transliteration of the name Harr is the main symbol of the Ravidassia religion.
 It is also called as Koumi Nishan.

 The religion is also represented by a flag, with the insignia "Har" which, states Ronki Ram, includes: